UUDigitalHumanitieslab/sastadev/src/sastadev/docs/methodimplementation.rst

 Inside SASTA an Xpath query is first expanded so that all macros have been replaced by pieces of Xpath code.
 Only then is the query launched.
 The module that takes care of macros is the module macros.py:

-.. automodule:: macros
+.. automodule:: sastadev.macros

 The expansion function in this module  is called *expandmacros*.
 It takes as input a string and outputs a string with the macros expanded:

-.. autofunction:: macros::expandmacros
+.. autofunction:: sastadev.macros::expandmacros

 Expanding the following Xpath expression::